cambr/pattern-recognition-r/ass1.md

 - Daniel Tell     F120181
 - Linus Oleander  F120180

+## Model usage

+The model can be used to classify unknown letters.

-## Description
+## Data description

-The Letter Recognition problem is the problem of correctly identifying ...

 Each of the 26 letters of the English alphabet were included in 20 different fonts.
-The letters were then randomly distorted in order to generate 20,000 different cases.16 numerical attributes were generated from this data, and scaled from 0 to 15.
+The letters were then randomly distorted in order to generate 20,000 different cases.
+16 numerical attributes were generated from this data and scaled from 0 to 15.

-## Attributes

 1. lettr - The class
 1. x-box - The position along the x-axis of the centre of the smallest box that contains all activated pixels.